Do log cabins need maintenance?

 2 – Inspecting

 It is important to take a proactive approach to inspecting various elements of your log cabin throughout the year as it can be easily neglected.
-We recommend particular focus on the joints around doors and windows, the roof section and visible gaps between the roof and the foundations.
+We recommend particular focus on the joints around doors and windows, the cabin roof section and visible gaps between the roof and the foundations.
+These areas can damage over time.
 Minimising moisture levels in and around your log cabin will help keep it protected.

 When inspecting the roof area, keep an eye out for: